46-akshat/OratorAI/README.md

     -   An overall score from 1-10.
     -   Positive feedback on what the user did well.
     -   Actionable points for improvement.
--   **Intelligent Audio Feedback:**
-    -   **Automatic Tone Detection:** Gemini analyzes the script's content to determine the most appropriate emotional tone (e.g., confident, urgent).
-    -   **Automatic Gender Matching:** The application detects the user's voice and provides a matching AI coach voice (male or female).
-    -   **Ideal Delivery:** Murf.ai generates a high-quality audio version of the original script, delivered in the AI-recommended voice and tone, for the user to learn from.
+-   **Ideal Audio Delivery:** Murf.ai generates a high-quality audio version of the original script using a professional, clear voice.
+This allows the user to hear an example of an ideal delivery.
 -   **File System Integration:** As a desktop application, users can save their feedback as a text file and download the generated audio feedback directly to their computer.
 -   **Animated Splash Screen:** A professional, animated loading screen provides a polished user experience on startup.

 ---
 Here are the screenshots for the desktop application: